golang-leipzig/golang-leipzig.github.io/content/posts/meetup-55-invitation.md

 FCFS Free drinks on site!

-Join us for unique insights and discussion on Go, software architecture, and storage.
+Join us for unique insights and discussions on Go, software architecture, and storage.

 See you!